 - Kansas (2,350,000)

-As we enter the peak of the fall corn harvest season, we hope this visual look at start and end dates have served as a valuable resource.
-Feel free to share this post with friends or read more like it by connecting with us on Facebook or Google+!
+As we enter the peak of the fall harvest season, we hope this visual look at start and end dates has served as a valuable resource.
+Feel free to share this post with friends or read more like it by connecting with us on Facebook, Pinterest, Twitter, or Instagram!